binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ![](images/RemoveRpcBind.png)

-Because I was using a non default port for SSH, nmap does not announce it correctly, although as shown in the Process and Practises chapter in the Penetration Testing section of Fascicle 0, using service fingerprinting techniques, it is usually easy to find out what is bound to the port.
-Tools like [Unhide](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-unhide) will also show you hidden processes bound to hidden ports.
+Because I was using a non-default port for SSH, nmap didn't announce it correctly, although as shown in the Process and Practises chapter in the Penetration Testing section of Fascicle 0, using service fingerprinting techniques, it is usually easy to find out what is bound to the port.
+Tools such as [Unhide](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids-unhide) will also show you hidden processes bound to hidden ports.

 To obtain a list of currently running servers (determined by `LISTEN`) on our web server.